HapaBox Review

 HapaBox is a physical-goods mystery box site run by XQUANT CO.LTD., launched in 2023, operating ~100 proprietary boxes spanning sub-$1 entry tiers up through luxury electronics and streetwear.
 Worldwide shipping, iOS + Android apps, Battle mode, and a published provably-fair page.
 That's the elevator pitch.

 Here's what the data actually shows: the iOS app sits at 2.9 stars in the Apple App Store as of our last check, that's bottom-quartile for the mystery-box vertical, and well below where PackDraw, Hypedrop, or Jemlit usually clock in.
-Trustpilot tells a friendlier story (~4.x with ~190 reviews), so the picture is genuinely split depending on which review surface you trust.
+Public review-site tells a friendlier story (~4.x with ~190 reviews), so the picture is genuinely split depending on which review surface you trust.

 We weight App Store more heavily because the review burden is higher there (you have to download the thing, sign in with Apple ID, then write the review) and because card-fraud allegations on a payment-handling app are not the kind of complaint you brush off without a closer look.

-I haven't personally pumped the box catalog hard, so take the EV commentary with a grain of salt, most of what's below is sourced from operator pages, the App Store and Google Play listings, Trustpilot, and our internal research dossier.
+I haven't personally pumped the box catalog hard, so take the EV commentary with a grain of salt, most of what's below is sourced from operator pages, the App Store and Google Play listings, public review-site, and our internal research dossier.
 From what I can tell, HapaBox sits mid-pack: legitimate corporate paper trail in the UK, a real product, real shipping, but enough community friction (support complaints, shipping costs, app-store volatility) that I wouldn't deposit serious money here.

 Operator and Jurisdiction

 HapaBox is operated by XQUANT CO.LTD.a UK-registered entity.
-The operator does not publish a gambling license on the public site, and We have no verified license flag or license number recorded.
+The operator does not publish a gambling license on the public site, and We have no listed license flag or license number recorded.
 That's not unusual for the physical mystery-box vertical: most operators (PackDraw, Jemlit, HypeDrop) thread the needle by arguing they're retail commerce with a randomness layer rather than gambling, and therefore outside UKGC, MGA, and Curaçao scope.

 That argument holds in some jurisdictions and is being actively challenged in others.